AhmedElsherbini/Filter_SDF_files.R/README.md

 ## Usage
-1.Download the R file on your and open in R studio.
+1.Download the R file on your machine and open it in R studio.

 2.Modify every path_of_file to your directory path and the names of the files to your file.